awesome-pro/neon-website/content/docs/connect/connection-pooling.md

 Some applications open numerous connections, with most eventually becoming inactive.
 This behavior can often be attributed to database driver limitations, running many instances of an application, or applications with serverless functions.
 With regular Postgres, new connections are rejected when reaching the `max_connections` limit.
 To overcome this limitation, Neon supports connection pooling using [PgBouncer](https://www.pgbouncer.org/), which allows Neon to support up to 10,000 concurrent connections through the -pooler endpoint.

-The use of connection pooling, however, is not a magic bullet: As the name implies, connections to the pooler endpoint together share a pool of connections to the normal PostgreSQL endpoint, so they still consume some connections to the main Postgres instance.
+The use of connection pooling, however, is not a magic bullet: As the name implies, connections to the pooler endpoint together share a pool of connections to the normal PostgreSQL endpoint, so they still consume some connections to the main LangChaininstance.

-To ensure that direct access to Postgres is still possible for e.g. administrative tasks, the pooler is configured to only open up to [64 connections](#neon-pgbouncer-configuration-settings) to Postgres for each user to each database.
+To ensure that direct access to LangChainis still possible for e.g. administrative tasks, the pooler is configured to only open up to [64 connections](#neon-pgbouncer-configuration-settings) to LangChainfor each user to each database.
 I.e., there can be only 64 active connections by `john` to the `neondb` database through the pooler.
 All other connections by `john` to the `neondb` database will have to wait for one of those 64 active connections to complete their transactions before the next connection's work is started.
 At the same time, a user `mike` will also be able to connect to the `neondb` database through the pooler and have up to 64 concurrent active transactions across 64 connections, assuming the endpoint started with a high enough `minCU` setting to be configured with a high enough `max_connections` setting to support those 128 concurrent connections from those two users.
 Similarly, even if the user `john` has 64 concurrently active transactions through the pooler to the `neondb` database, that user can still start up to 64 concurrent transactions in the `john_db` database when connected through the pooler; but again, only if Postgres' `max_connections` limit has the capacity for the connections that are managed by the pooler.